josephlewis/leastcostpath/README.md

 #### current functions
 ###### <code>leastcostpath</code> - computes Least Cost Paths using multiple cost functions.</b>

+####### Anisotropic Cost Functions -  anisotropic cost functions are dependent on the direction of movement, with the cost of travelling from point A and B not being equal to the cost of travelling from B to A.
  * Tobler's Hiking Function (1993)</b><br />
 <code>6 * exp(-3.5 * abs(slope[adj] + 0.05))</code><br />
  * Marquez-Perez et al. (2017) Modified Hiking function<br />
 <code> 4.8 * exp(-5.3 * abs(slope[adj] * 0.7) + 0.03)</code><br />

+####### Isotropic Cost Functions - Isotropic cost functions assume that travel across a surface is neither benefitted nor hindered by the directionality of movement.
  * Llobera and Sluckin (2007) Fourth-degree polynomial function<br />
 <code>1/(1 + abs(slope[adj]/crit_slope)^2)</code><br /><br />